 Kuku, the chicken in Swahili, is the perfect amalgamation of flavours from India, Africa and the Arabic worlds all of which exist together in East Africa, from Zanzibar to Kenya.
 A version of this dish is found in every home and is considered to be one of the comfort dishes in the region.

-The curry is a rich coconut-based curry loaded with spices that bring together African, Indian and Arabic flavors.
+The curry is a rich coconut-based curry loaded with spices that bring together African, Indian and Arabic flavours.
 The perfect balance of spices in a delicious sauce with tender fall-off-the-bone chicken is magic on your palate.
 Traditionally chicken drumsticks are used, but feel free to use any cut of your choice.
 In addition, some recipes call for potatoes, feel free to add them if you prefer.
-This dish will soon become comfort food in my home too!
+This dish will soon become a comfort food in my home too!

 This is a new cookbook on my shelf, bought primarily for the Kuku Paka recipe, but it is also loaded with absolutely amazing recipes from around the world.
-The recipes are admittedly exotic but that also translates to quite intense to make.
+The recipes are admittedly exotic but that also translates to being quite intense to make.
 But when the recipes turn out as well as this one, the effort is well deserved.
 I love the book, its flair, photography and recipes and will cook from here often.

 For more recipes frok the fabulous cookbook, click here.

 For the spice masala (enough for 3 portions):